CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 ![Figure-3](http://cdn.coalaweb.com/images/docs/joomla-extensions/news/cw-news-mod-general-3.png "Figure-3"){.coalaweb-docs}

-**Part 4 Links**
+**Part 4 Links \[Pro\]**

-CoalaWeb News also gives you the option to display links to more articles.
+CoalaWeb News also gives **Pro** subscribers the option to display links to more articles.
 The first option in this section turns on or off the links section.
 The second option allows you to enter a number for the amount of links you want displayed.

 Next you can chose to display a heading for this section and also select a style for it from the drop down list.
 The last option allows you to turn on or off the display of a creation date next to each link. *\[Figure-4\]*